cashewkernchen/howtogdpr.me/index.md

 ---
 # Welcome

-On the 25th of May 2018 the [GDPR](https://www.eugdpr.org/) will finally be enforceable.
+On the 25th of May 2018 the [GDPR](https://www.eugdpr.org/) was finally enabled.
 You might have gotten a <strike>couple</strike> hundreds of emails regarding this.
 But how does it look in practice?
 What do I have to do to request the data?
 And what do I get in return?
 This portal wants to help with this.
 And <strong>we need your help</strong> to do so.

 # Sites

+Curious what a specific site is storing about you?
+And how to request that data?
+Here you will find a list of sites we already contacted:

 {% assign sorted = (site.gdprs | sort: 'title') %}
 <ul>